Everything You Need to Know About Cardiac Catheterization

 Offering Cardiac Catheterization in the Tampa Bay Area

-If you think you may be a candidate for a cardiac catheterization procedure, you can turn to the experienced cardiology team at Florida Medical Clinic.
+If you think you may be a candidate for a cardiac catheterization procedure, you can turn to the experienced cardiology team at Florida Medical Clinic Orlando Health.
 We treat patients at numerous offices throughout the Tampa Bay region, including ones in Watergrass (at 7760 Curley Road), Zephyrhills (at 6606 Stadium Drive), Wiregrass (at 2352 Bruce B. Downs Boulevard) and Land O’ Lakes (at 2100 Via Bella Boulevard).
 Click here to request an appointment with Dr. Ahmed at one of these locations.

 About Dr. Sameer W. Ahmed, MD